vicenteherrera/starter-go/README.md

 export PATH=$PATH:/usr/local/go/bin:$HOME/go/bin
 ```

 This will be set once for the current user.
 For different Go projects under the same use, we will use _Go modules_.
+This will also allow updating the Go version by just removing `/usr/local/go` directory and extracting a new version there without having to backup anything.

 ### Is it neccesary to set GO111MODULE?